simul/simul.github.io/changelist.md

 Fri 12 Jul : Added DirectXTex and effects11 to CMake, updated docs in Help folder and start of editing comments for the docs
 Wed 10 Jul : Add Simul.markdoc
 Tue 09 Jul : Fix for Errno_Check
-Thu 04 Jul : Fully-working on Linux
-Wed 03 Jul : Added Effects11 and DirectxTex to CMake.
-Wed 03 Jul : Improved deployment py script.
-Fri 28 Jun : Fix for Windows build.
-Amended ERRNO_CHECK and DebugBreak().
-Fri 28 Jun : ERRNO_CHECK fixed.
-Fri 28 Jun : Linux build fixes: Vulkan Sample and plugin now building.
-Tue 18 Jun : Linux build fixes
-Tue 18 Jun : Cmake version build fixes.
-Mon 17 Jun : Minor update to the snow pixel shader.
-Fri 14 Jun : Minor fix to stop values that would break the water renderer from being passed to it
-Fri 14 Jun : Initial commit for Water reflections
-Thu 13 Jun : Fix Qt plugin search for Unity only.
-Thu 13 Jun : GeneratedFiles includes for SequencerQtWidgets in TrueSkyUI_x64_v140.vcxproj
-Thu 13 Jun : Add GenerateFiles include dir.
-Thu 13 Jun : Improve cloud window UI.
-Thu 13 Jun : Fix long pause at UI startup due to Qt search path.
-Fri 31 May : OpenGL and D3d12 error fixes.
-Fri 31 May : Fix water shutdown crash.
-Fri 31 May : Deployment py fixes.
-Thu 30 May : Add RenderDelegate.h
-Thu 30 May : Add RenderDelegate.h
-Thu 30 May : Don't invalidate pixelShaders from Effect: RenderPlatform is responsible for this.
-Thu 30 May : Fix for buoyancy objects not sampling the surface at the correct location.
-Also contains a couple of minor fixes, and a temporary fix for DX12 not seeing the profile buffer offset and direction arrays
-Thu 30 May : Fix for OpenGL SFX compilation.
-New SfxConfig parameter: identicalIOBlocks.
-Wed 29 May : Update Unity plugin api to new structs.

 <hr>